Skip to Content

 William Petersen was granted a basic patent on the vice-grips in 1924, and he sold his invention from the trunk of his car in neighboring towns and farms.

 The first evolution of the grips had the adjusting screw, but it took several more before the grips became locking grips.
-By the mid-1930s Mr. Petersen and his whole family were working for the company.
-He established the Petersen Manufacturing Company in 1934 and the first plant opens in 38 in DeWitt, Nebraska.
+By the mid-1930s, Mr. Petersen and his whole family were working for the company.
+He established the Petersen Manufacturing Company in 1934, and the first plant opened in 38 in DeWitt, Nebraska.

-The Vice-grips was a staple tool in every truck and on every farm and eventually in every home.
+The Vice-grips were a staple tool in every truck on every farm and eventually in every home.
 Tools were sent to the UK to help with aircraft manufacturing and shipbuilding during the war years.

-In 1985 the Petersen family formed a company called American Tool Company and bought out Petersen Manufacturing, then in 1993, the American Tool Company buys the Irwin Tool Company, an old and well-respected power tool manufacturer.
+In 1985, the Petersen family formed a company called American Tool Company and bought out Petersen Manufacturing; then, in 1993, the American Tool Company bought the Irwin Tool Company, an old and well-respected power tool manufacturer.

-Today Irwin Tools, based in Huntersville, North Carolina manufacture and manage the Vice-grips brand together with several other well-known tool brands.
+Today Irwin Tools, based in Huntersville, North Carolina manufactures and manages the Vice-grips brand together with several other well-known tool brands.
 Irwin Tools are owned by Stanley Black & Decker Inc.